gautschr/3D-modelling/README.md

 <p align="center">
   https&#8204;://my_username.github.io/my_repository/
 </p>
-Each time something is changed in the respective repository, a new deployment of the page will be triggered.
+Each time something is changed in the respective repository, a new deployment of the page will be triggered automatically!
 <br>
 <br>